blackfin/raspberry-pi-secure-cam/README.md

 `mv nginx-1.17.8 nginx`

 # Download rtmp-module
-Готового модуля nginx-plus-module-rtmp нету не то, что на Raspberry Pi, но даже на моей стандартной десктопной Ubuntu.
+The ready-made nginx-plus-module-rtmp module is not available not only on Raspberry Pi, but even on my standard desktop Ubuntu.

 `wget https://github.com/arut/nginx-rtmp-module/zipball/master -O nginx-rtmp-module-master.zip`